Nia Faith Betty

-Nia Faith Betty (born October 6, 2001) is a Canadian activist, fashion designer, and the co-founder of Révolutionnaire, a digital social network for changemakers and a clothing line to celebrate diversity.
+Nia Faith (née Nia Faith Betty, born October 6, 2001) is a Canadian activist, fashion designer, and the co-founder of Révolutionnaire, a digital social network for changemakers and a clothing line to celebrate diversity.

-In November 2019, in her first year at Howard University, Betty founded Révolutionnaire as a dance wear line catering to dancers of color, the first in Canada.
+In November 2019, in her first year at Howard University, Faith founded Révolutionnaire as a dance wear line catering to dancers of color, the first in Canada.
 Betty grew up in the professional ballet world and was considered a prodigy who moved to the United States to train at New York City's Joffrey Ballet School at the age of 14.
 During her time at Joffrey, Betty was featured in Awesomeness TV's Joffrey Elite.
 Two years later, in 2017, Betty suffered from a nearly career-ending injury that left her on bed rest for several months.

-During her time on bed rest, Betty began sketching and designing a dancewear line catering to dancers of color, inspired by her own journey of growing up as a Black ballerina and never having access to apparel that matched her skin tone and having to dye her dancewear for the majority of her career.
+During her time on bed rest, Faith began sketching and designing a dancewear line catering to dancers of color, inspired by her own journey of growing up as a Black ballerina and never having access to apparel that matched her skin tone and having to dye her dancewear for the majority of her career.
 When Betty met Misty Copeland in 2014 and learned that Copeland also dyed her apparel and accessories due to a lack of diversity in dancewear, Betty became inspired to create her own.

-In 2019, Betty began her first semester at historically black Howard University, in Washington, D.C.
+In 2019, Faith began her first semester at historically black Howard University, in Washington, D.C.
 At Howard, Betty launched Révolutionnaire several weeks later at the age of 17 with a line of branded tee shirts which later expanded into Canada's first skin-toned dancewear and accessories for people of color.

-In the summer of 2020, Betty entered a unique partnership with the Canadian Heritage brand Roots which included a two-part collaboration between Roots and Révolutionnaire taking part over eight months.
+In the summer of 2020, Faith entered a unique partnership with the Canadian Heritage brand Roots which included a two-part collaboration between Roots and Révolutionnaire taking part over eight months.
 The first phase of the collaboration launched on February 5, 2021, with Betty's sister being announced as co-founder of the company the same week.
-The collaboration featured a t-shirt with the phrase “Dreams Fuel Revolutions” on it and sold out in under 24 hours.
+The collaboration featured a t-shirt with the phrase "Dreams Fuel Revolutions" on it and sold out in under 24 hours.
 Proceeds from the collection were donated to Canada's Black Academy to amplify young Black talent across the country.
 The second collaboration launched on October 19, 2021, with a leather jacket, leather bag, two statement t-shirts and six co-branded hoodies and sweatpants.
 In the midst of this, Betty launched an online platform for young people to engage in social change.